MobilityData/awesome-transit/README.md

 - [HAFAS](https://de.wikipedia.org/wiki/HAFAS) – Propriety public transport management software by [HaCon](https://www.hacon.de) ([list of endpoints](https://gist.github.com/derhuerst/2b7ed83bfa5f115125a5))

 #### Crowdsourced transit data
-- [Citylines.co](https://www.citylines.co) - A collaborative platform for mapping transit systems and their evolution.
+- [Citylines.co](https://www.citylines.co) - A collaborative platform for mapping transit systems, with an emphasis on their historical evolution.
 The data can be downloaded as GeoJSON or CSV from [citylines.co/data](https://www.citylines.co/data).
 - [OpenStreetMap (OSM)](https://www.openstreetmap.org) - The collaborative platform for mapping the world, including transport, transit, and routing data.

 ### Software for Creating APIs